|

 some motivation for developing and sticking with a regular exercise routine.

-Exercise does more than just ease signs of
+Exercise does more than just ease

-diabetes -- it also helps to reduce the risk of complications.
+diabetes, it also helps to reduce the risk of complications.

 The information on this website is based on our own research and personal experience,